Bartimeu1/datepicker/README.md

 - startDay?: - Specifies the starting day of the week ('monday', 'sunday') (def: 'monday')
 - minValue?: - Specifies the minimum date that can be selected in the datepicker.
 Provide the minimum date in the format { year: number, month: number, day: number}.
 - minValue?: - Specifies the maximum date that can be selected in the datepicker.
 Provide the minimum date in the format { year: number, month: number, day: number}.
+- onChange?: - Callback to retrieve values from the input.
+- onEndChange?: - Callback to retrieve values from the End input (if range selected).